jotyGill/openpyn-nordvpn/README.md

 * Downloads and Updates (modifications) the latest config files from NordVPN.
 * Option to run the script in background (openvpn daemon mode).
 * Options to finetune server selection based on "Server Load" or "Ping Latency".
-* Excludes the servers that don't support OpenVPN (TCP or UDP depending upon which one you are trying to use).
+* Auto excludes the servers if ping to them fails or if they don't support OpenVPN \
+  (TCP or UDP depending upon which one you are trying to use).
 * Finds and displays nord vpn servers (with extra info) in a given country.
 * Now list and connect to servers with "Peer To Peer" --p2p, "Dedicated IP" --dedicated, "Tor Over VPN" --tor, \
 "Double VPN" --double, "Anti DDos" --anti-ddos support.